Professor in computer science at the University of Strasbourg since september 2017.

 - Animation skeletons for various animals (related paper)

-See my former page for more details on my research work.
+See my former page for more details on my research work until 2017.

-- Digital geometry for 1st year master students in computer science (Spring 2018)
+- Digital geometry for 1st year master students in computer science (Spring 2018 and spring 2019)

 - Algorithms and programming for 1st year bachelor students in maths and computer science (Spring 2018)